disclose/research-threats/README.md

 Find examples below of **what *can* happen when things go wrong**.

 Shield yourself from threats by always acting in good faith, following a company's vulnerability disclosure terms and visit the [EFF's Coders' Rights Project](https://www.eff.org/issues/coders).
 Work with companies and respect their timelines for implementing fixes.
+What may seem like an "easy fix" to you may be more complicated for a vendor maintaining multiple code trees across hundreds of platforms supporting thousands of customers.

-Companies fear negative publicity.
-From time to time, companies ship bugs & vulnerabilities out into the wild.
-Any publicity that may challenge the security aspect of a product may lead to threats.
+Companies fear negative publicity; but companies also ship bugs & vulnerabilities out into the wild.
+Any publicity that may challenge the security aspect of a product may lead to legal threats or calls to law enforcement.

 Engaging a company with an extensive, well managed security vulnerability program, will almost never lead to legal action.
 In fact, you may even be protected from violating a license agreement, while conducting good faith research, under safe habor.